BullShark/JSpeak/README.md

 From eSpeak version 1.44 onwards, eSpeak calls the mbrola program directly, rather than passing phoneme data to it using a pipe.

 1. To install the Linux Mbrola binary, download: http://www.tcts.fpms.ac.be/synthesis/mbrola/bin/pclinux/mbr301h.zip Unpack the archive, and copy and rename the file from: mbrola-linux-i386 to mbrola somewhere in your executable path (eg. /usr/local/bin/mbrola ).

-2. Get the en1 voice from:
+2. Get the English 1 (en1) voice from:
 http://www.tcts.fpms.ac.be/synthesis/mbrola/mbrcopybin.html
 Unpack the archive, and copy the *en1* data file (not the whole "en1" directory) to /usr/share/mbrola/en1 .